Azkaakarim/Introduction-to-AI-Programming/Lab Work/README.md

 # Lab Work – Introduction to AI Programming

-This repository contains all lab work for the **Introduction to AI Programming** course, covering Labs 2 through 11.
+This repository contains all lab work for the **Introduction to AI Programming** course, covering Labs 1 through 11.
 Each lab focuses on different Python programming concepts, applied to engineering and AI-related tasks, to help students develop practical programming skills and a strong foundation in data handling.

 ## Folder Structure
+- `Lab1_Introduction/` – Getting started with Python: Hello World, print statements, variables, data types, and basic input/output
 - `Lab2_Basics/` – Introduction to Python basics, data types, and simple operations
 - `Lab3_Conditional/` – Conditional statements and decision-making in Python
 - `Lab4_Functions/` – Functions, arguments, return values, and modular programming